Foreign policy of the first Trump administration: China, Taiwan, and the South China Sea

 On January 20, 2021, China imposed sanctions against outgoing US Secretary of State Mike Pompeo, former secretary of health and human services Alex Azar, former under secretary of state Keith J. Krach, outgoing US ambassador to the United Nations Kelly Craft, and 24 other former Trump officials.
-Biden's National Security Council called the sanctions "unproductive and cynical."
+Biden's National Security Council called the sanctions "unproductive and cynical".
 In his nomination hearing, Blinken endorsed Pompeo's report that China is committing a genocide against Uyghur Muslims, reaffirming Biden's campaign stance.

+Trump's China policies have been largely continued by the subsequent President, Joe Biden.

 Japan

 During the 2016 election campaign, Trump accused Japan of unfair trade practices, "taking our jobs", and of currency manipulation.
 He suggested Japan should pay the U.S. for its military presence in Japan, and at one point suggested that Japan should develop nuclear weapons to defend itself against North Korea.

-Japanese Prime Minister Shinzō Abe met with President-elect Trump at Trump Tower shortly after his election – the first foreign leader to do so.
+Japanese Prime Minister Shinzō Abe met with President-elect Trump at Trump Tower shortly after his election victory – the first foreign leader to do so.
 He said Trump was "a leader in whom I can have confidence".
 However, after the meeting Trump continued to complain about Japan's currency and its auto industry.

 In January 2017, Trump formally renounced the Trans-Pacific Partnership, in which Japan would have been a key player, but left open the option of bilateral trade negotiations.

 During a visit to Japan in January 2017, Defense Secretary Mattis reaffirmed that the U.S. was committed to the defense of Japan.

 Trump and Abe met at the White House in February 2017, followed by a Florida golf excursion.
 Trump promised to strengthen ties between the two nations and said the U.S. is committed to the security of Japan, saying that the alliance between the two countries is "the cornerstone of peace and stability in the Pacific region".